 I received my PhD from the Graduate Center, City University of New York in August 2017.
 My dissertation was supervised by Noel Carroll.
 Prior to beginning my doctorate, I received my BA from the University of Wisconsin-Madison and taught English at a lycée in the Académie de Versailles, France.

-From 2017-2019 I was a postdoc, and then Visiting Assistant Professor, with a special project on philosophy and archaeology at Florida International University in Miami, Florida.
 In March 2019 I was lucky enough to participate in a 10-day archaeological dig in Cabo Rojo, Puerto Rico with the University of Miami.
 Photos from that trip can be viewed here.
 In addition to my academic pursuits, I often paint and draw.
 You can see my work here.

 Marilynn H. Johnson, PhD